MylesBorins/mylesborins.com/content/pages/about.md

 a.k.a the center for computer research in music and acoustics

-he is currently figuring out what to do next, feel free to email him with ideas
+he is currently working as a software and tooling engineer at [famous](http://famo.us)

 you can find his cv as a pdf [here](http://thealphanerd.io/cv.pdf)